yr5913/spring-beans/README.md

 20. Usage of @Qualifier -- Also we can ge the custom bean we require from the multiple beans available by using Qualifier to mention the bean we need.
 21. Circular Dependency -- error is generated
+22. Implemented a Simple Project with these dependencies-- Person has a Vehicle, Vehicle uses Vehicle Services to Play Music and run on Tyres, There are multiple music players, tyres and default ones should be configured
+23. Bean Scope - Singleton Pattern -- check Main class for the code